MohammadB88/model-as-a-service/README.md

 - Go to the *Routes* section of your cluster and find the one that starts with *https://maas-admin ...*.

-- Open the link and log in using the credentials stored in the *system-seed* secret (ADMIN_USER and ADMIN_PASSWORD).
+- Open the link and log in using the credentials stored in the secret *'system-seed'* (ADMIN_USER and ADMIN_PASSWORD).

 - After logging in, close the widget page and go to the **"Account Settings"** to set your *Organization Name* and your *Timezone*.
 For example, you might set the name to *"MaaS on RHOAI"* and time zone to *"Berlin"*.